ook/transilien_microservices/README.md

 ## Installation

-Gem developped with ruby 2.0.0, should work with ruby 1.9.3.
+Gem developped for ruby 2.0.0, work with ruby 1.9.3.

 Add this line to your application's Gemfile: